 - Review key risk policies and frameworks including risk appetite statements.

-The BRC will be chaired by a Non-Executive Director (other than the Board Chairman) as appointed from time to time by the Board.
+The BRC will be chaired by a Non-Executive Director (other than the Chair of Board) as appointed from time to time by the Board.

-The BRC will comprise the BRC Chairman, the Chairman of the Audit Committee and two other Non-Executive Directors.
+The BRC will comprise the BRC Chair, the Chair of the Audit Committee and two other Non-Executive Directors.
 The Committee may operate with a vacancy.
 Members of the Committee shall be appointed by the Board, on the recommendation of the Nominations & Governance Committee.

-The Chief Executive, Finance Director, Chief Risk Officer and the Chief Operating Officer will attend meetings of the Committee.
+The Chief Executive, Chief Financial Officer, Chief Risk Officer and the Chief Operating Officer will attend meetings of the Committee.
 Any other employee of the Society may be asked to attend meetings as required.
-Board Directors (both Executive and Non-Executive) who are not members of the Committee may also attend meetings if they so wish.
+Directors (both Executive and Non-Executive) who are not members or regular attendees of the Committee may also attend meetings if they so wish.

 The General Counsel & Secretary or their nominee will be secretary to the BRC.